-There is an app that you can download from the Texas Lottery website that makes your playing easier in several ways.
-In addition to taking advantage of special second-chance drawings for non-winning tickets, you can:
+There is an app that you can download from the Texas Lottery website that makes playing easier in several ways.
+While you cannot purchase tickets via the app, you can take advantage of a number of other helpful features and also take advantage of special second-chance drawings for non-winning tickets.
+You can also:

 Plus, if the law ever changes to allow online sales, you’ll be ready for that day.

-One of the biggest selling points of playing the lottery is the funding sales produce for state programs.
+One of the biggest selling points of playing the lottery is the way it helps fund state programs.
 Without the money the lottery disperses, many educational and veterans’ assistance programs in the state would struggle to provide their services.

 Here is a timeline for the Texas Lottery, hitting all the highlights that have brought the company to where it is today.